 Commercial Landlord & Tenant

 Simon’s practice has, and has always had, a particular focus on Landlord & Tenant matters.
 He is able to draw on a wealth of experience to advise tactically as to the best way to resolve a dispute (actual or potential).
-Whilst Simon is most commonly instructed to act for landlords, he welcomes instructions on behalf of tenants and third parties such as lenders.

 As well as all manner of ways of recovering possession of land, Simon acts in claims relating to business lease renewals, rent act tenancies, tenant insolvency, exercise of break clauses and other options, withholding of consent, wrongful forfeiture, disrepair & dilapidations and other breaches of covenant.
 Simon has a particular interest in forfeiture of leases and has acted in a considerable number of such cases, particularly with respect to licensed premises.